Skip to Content

 Colorful boulder stacks at Seven Magic Mountains

-It might seem like an odd thing to see on your trip to Vegas, but colorful stacked boulders make for excellent photo ops.
+It might seem like an odd thing to see on your trip to Vegas, but colorful boulders make for excellent photo opportunities.
 You can even fly your drone over the seven boulder towers for a different perspective.
+It was busier than we expected when we visited on a weekday in November.

-If you’re short on time or you really don’t fancy the long walk up or down the strip, why not hop on a Big Bus Tour so you can see Las Vegas in comfort?!
+If you’re short on time or you really don’t fancy the long walk up and down the Strip, why not hop on a Big Bus Tour so you can see Vegas in comfort?

 Big Bus features an open top deck and two different routes:

-1. The first is a Big Bus Day Tour of the strip and downtown which has 8 stops, meaning you can get on and off as much as you like to see the top highlights on the strip and downtown.
+1. Big Bus Day Tour – Includes the strip and downtown, has 8 stops, you can get on and off as much as you like to see the top highlights.

-2. The second is a Big Bus Night Tour of the strip and downtown, but this only stops once and has a live guide.
-It is less a hop-on hop-off style, and more of a sightseeing style ride.
-This one allows you to see the entire city lit up at night.
+2. Big Bus Night Tour – Includes the strip and downtown but only stops once and has a live guide.
+It’s less a hop-on hop-off style, and more of a sightseeing style ride.
+Allows you to see the entire city lit up at night.

 Mark from Where Are Those Morgans hiking and crouching at the summit of a trail in red Rock Canyon with Las Vegas in the distant background